In Generative AI We (Dis)Trust? Computational Analysis of Trust and Distrust in Reddit Discussions: Limitations

 \section{Limitations}

 Our study has several limitations.
 First, in the classification of dimensions, performance varied across labels.
 Categories such as \textit{Competence} and \textit{Reliability} were classified with higher accuracy, but abstract dimensions like \textit{Transparency} and \textit{Integrity} performed poorly.
-Inspection of the annotated sample showed that crowdworkers often struggled to apply these abstract categories to posts, leading to inconsistent labels.
-In several cases, upon checking the labels, we found model outputs aligned more closely with the authors' judgments than with the annotations, suggesting reliability issues in some of the labeling rather than model capability.
+We investigated the overall presence of dimensions in the sample set and found the link between the scarcity of these dimensions in the data and classification performance.
 We retained these dimensions but interpret them cautiously.
 Future work could improve reliability with expert input or hierarchical schemes that separate functional from normative dimensions.
 Second, our data is only in English and comes from Reddit, which, while large and temporally rich, skews younger and technologically engaged.
 Thus, our findings reflect specific online communities rather than the general population, and cross-platform studies are needed for broader validation.
-Finally, while our approach shows the promise of LLM-assisted classification, models still struggle with ambivalence (\textit{Both}) and with normative categories, making these harder to detect in short, informal posts.
+While LLM-assisted classification is promising, models still struggle with ambivalence (\textit{Both}) and abstract normative categories, which are difficult to detect in informal posts.